teivah/100-go-mistakes/docs/index.md

 ### Ignoring when to wrap an error (#49)

+???+ info "TL;DR"

-**TL;DR**: Wrapping an error allows you to mark an error and/or provide additional context.
+    Wrapping an error allows you to mark an error and/or provide additional context.
 However, error wrapping creates potential coupling as it makes the source error available for the caller.
 If you want to prevent that, don’t use error wrapping.

 Since Go 1.13, the %w directive allows us to wrap errors conveniently.
 Error wrapping is about wrapping or packing an error inside a wrapper container that also makes the source error available.
 In general, the two main use cases for error wrapping are the following: